 So, while we wish to stress that there should be no shame in crafting a simple, to the point, epitaph for your pet, the poet will finally be excited to see us say that elaborate, heart-felt verses make great pet epitaphs.
 In fact, creating an epitaph poet would be proud of can actually be a therapeutic, and memorable, family experience.
 Beginning poets often start their obsession with their art at the behest of an inspirational teacher who knows that everyone can be a poet.
 This teacher - as portrayed by Robin Williams in Dead Poets Society - simply encourages his students to let their ideas flow from their head onto paper (or even just into air).
 Once they are out, the poet-to-be learns quickly to appreciate their beauty and to clamor for more such experiences.
 Precious, and seemingly never ending, poetry results.
-A family in mourning over a lost pet can do much of the same in creating a beautiful epitaph for the lost animal.
-A wonderful way to help incorporate everyone's message into the final remembrance of the lost companion can result from simply calling all members around for a meeting, passing out some scraps of paper, and asking everyone to jot down a few thoughts or messages about the memory of the pet.
+A family in mourning over a lost companion animal can do much of the same in creating a beautiful epitaph for their friend.
+A wonderful way to help incorporate everyone's message into the final remembrance of the lost pet can result from simply calling all members around for a meeting, passing out some scraps of paper, and asking everyone to jot down a few thoughts or messages about the memory of the pet.
 After about 5 minutes, one (designated) individual could then collect the scraps and read them anonymously.
 This method is guaranteed to be the start of a discussion that will lead to the entire family to create a beautiful piece of personal poetry that can serve wonderfully as a pet epitaph.

 The most important thing to remember when creating a pet epitaph is to just make sure, no matter what it says, it comes from the heart and is full of love for the memory of your beloved pet.